Prince William makes surprise visit to soldiers near Poland's border with Ukraine

 He posted about his trip on social media Wednesday, and thanked Poland for helping Ukrainians fleeing the war-torn country find shelter.

 He also highlighted a center for Ukrainian refugees that helps them learn Polish, provides food and supplies and also psychological and employment support.
-"It really is a sanctuary on the frontline of the humanitarian crisis," he wrote on Twitter.
+"It really is a sanctuary on the frontline of the humanitarian crisis," he tweeted.

 Images taken during his visit show the prince, who is next in line to the British throne after his father, King Charles III, playing with children at the center, which houses around 300 Ukrainian women and children.
 He met with a boy, who showed the prince his art, and played ping-pong with a girl there.